Chicken congee made in the Instant Pot recipe by Nut Free Wok

 Tips to Make a Simple Chicken Broth

 You will have the best results if you make chicken congee with a simple homemade broth.
 You can make your chicken broth in a way that works for you.
-The broth can be as simple as the resulting broth from cooking a “white cut chicken” or boiling a whole chicken.
+The broth can be as simple as the resulting broth from cooking a “white cut chicken” in a slow cooker or poaching a whole chicken, Cantonese style.

 I buy 1 or 2 whole chickens for some prep-ahead meals and then debone some chicken for other meals and save all the bones for making my own homemade chicken broth.
 If I don’t have time to make the broth on the same day, I put the chicken bones into a freezer bag and freeze them until I’m ready.
 Admittedly this can feel like a big production but I get a lot of food prep out of the way.